Chocolate Namelaka

 What is Namelaka?

-The word namelaka comes from the Japanese term for a smooth or creamy texture.
+The word Namelaka comes from the Japanese term for a smooth or creamy texture.

-It’s difficult to pinpoint the exact origin of namelaka, as various chefs have contributed to its development and refinement.
+It’s difficult to pinpoint the exact origin of Namelaka, as various chefs have contributed to its development and refinement.
 The technique generally involves combining cream, a stabilizing agent (such as gelatin or agar agar), and a flavoring agent.
 The mixture is then whipped or blended to create the velvety smooth texture.

 While chocolate is the most well-known variation, other options to add flavor include fruit purees, caramel, coffee or tea.